 Where are Sherline tools made?

 We make all Sherline tools and accessories in our own factory in Vista, California, USA.
 We are a true manufacturing facility, turning raw bar stock and extrusions into finished machines and accessories using well over a million dollars worth of modern CNC machining centers, lathes, grinders, and other tooling in our own 66,000 square foot building.
 We even do our own plastic injection molding and laser engraving.
 Since we are in total control of our own production and do not import our machines from overseas, we are in a position to make sure we always have enough on hand to fill orders promptly.
 Orders are normally shipped the day after they are received and always within 48 hours.

 By the way, we welcome visitors to the factory.
-Our office hours are Monday through Friday, 8 AM to 4:30 PM.
+Our office hours are Monday through Friday, from 8 AM to 4:30 PM.
 All of our products are on display in the lobby for you to examine.
 If you call first and let us know you’re coming, we can be sure someone will be available to take you through the factory and show you how our tools are made.
 Those interested in miniature machine tools usually find the big factory tools that make them fascinating to watch.
-These include a high-powered laser engraver and impressive computer controlled lathes and mills.
+These include a high-powered laser engraver and impressive computer-controlled lathes and mills.
 If you are ever in the North San Diego County area and would like to stop by, we look forward to meeting you.
-Also housed within the Sherline plant is the Joe Martin Foundation Museum of Craftsmanship.
-It is now also open for your enjoyment M-F, 9-4.
-Admission is free.
+Just down the road from the Sherline plant is the Joe Martin Foundation Museum of Craftsmanship.
+It is open for your enjoyment Tuesday-Saturday, from 9-4 (Closed Holidays).
+Admission is free but donations are welcome.